Skip to main content

 Day 7: Terjit Oasis and Azeouega

-Morning: early wake-up, breakfast and departure for the Mhairith oasis, with a stop to admire the fantastic panorama from above.
-Continuation to the Terjit oasis, inhabited by some local herder families, with the possibility of taking a bath in the cool waters in the shade of a fascinating date palm grove
+Morning: early wake-up, breakfast, and departure for the Mhairith Oasis, with a stop to admire the breathtaking panorama from above.
+Continue to the Terjit Oasis, home to local nomadic families, with the chance to bathe in its cool waters beneath a lush palm grove.

-Afternoon: lunch in Terjit and transfer to Azouega to begin the climb on the Amatlich dunes and watch the sunset
+Afternoon: lunch in Terjit and transfer to Azeouega to climb the Amatlich dunes and watch the sunset over the Sahara.

-Evening: setting up the tented camp around Azouega, dinner and overnight in the desert
+Evening: setting up the camp around Azouega, dinner and overnight in the desert.

 Day 8: Nouakchott

-Morning: very early wake-up, breakfast and departure for Nouakchott.
-Arrival in the capital and lunch at a restaurant along the very long beach of Nouakchott
+Morning: very early wake-up, breakfast, and departure for Nouakchott.
+Arrival in the capital and lunch at a restaurant along Nouakchott’s vast Atlantic beach.

-Afternoon: in the early afternoon, walk on the beach during the fishermen’s return, when hundreds of crews and colorful wooden boats crowd the shore, unloading tons of very fresh fish.
-Visit to the nearby fish market, one of the largest and most photogenic in all of Africa.
-Arrival at the hotel, check-in and relaxation in the garden
+Afternoon: walk along the beach during the fishermen’s return, as hundreds of colourful wooden boats line the shore unloading tons of freshly caught fish.
+Visit the nearby fish market, one of the largest and most photogenic in Africa.
+Arrival at the hotel, check-in, and time to relax in the garden.

 Evening: dinner and overnight in Nouakchott